 Data Retention Policy

 If you are a member of the DDA, or have been in the past, we record your name, tower and any offices held as a Past Member indefinitely.
-We retain records of your subscription payments for 6 years.
-2 years (in April, on publication of the Annual Report) after ceasing to be a member, your address, email address and telephone numbers will be removed.
+When you cease to be a member of the DDA your subscription record and associated contact information (phone number, email address and postal address) will be retained for 6 years.
+After 6 years (in April, following publication of our Annual Report) your contact information will then be purged from our system.

-If you have never been a member of the DDA, and your name is only recorded as being the contact person for a tower, all of your details will be removed in the April of the year after you were replaced (i.e. on publication of our Annual Report for the previous year).
+If you have never been a member of the DDA, and your name is only recorded as being the contact person for a tower, all of your details will be removed in the April of the year after you were replaced (i.e. on publication of our Annual Report).

-We retain an audit trail of database changes online, and retain back up copies of our web site on our Google cloud drive.
-Only the webmaster (Andrew Hall) has access to these.
+We retain an audit trail of database changes online, and retain back up copies of our web site on our Google Cloud facility.
+Only the webmaster (Richard Barnett) has access to these.
 It is our intention to purge this data well before the 7 years allowed by GDPR (and certainly not after).

 We have in place a number of security measures, including a firewall to block known malicious sites, and a block against brute force password attacks.
-Please contact the Webmaster (Andrew Hall) if you wish to know more.
+Please contact the Webmaster (Richard Barnett) if you wish to know more.

-In the first instance please contact the Webmaster (Andrew Hall), General Secretary (Jane Boden) or President (Don Jones).
-However, if you believe the DDA is not handling your data correctly, you have a right to complain to the Information Commissioner’s Office.
+In the first instance please contact the Webmaster (Richard Barnett), General Secretary (Jane Boden) or President (Glen Fiddy).
+However, if you believe the DDA is not handling your data correctly, you also have a right to complain to the Information Commissioner’s Office.